-JAMB to conduct mock exams in January
+JAMB To Conduct Mock Exams In January

+The Joint Admissions and Matriculation Board (JAMB), is to conduct its optional mock examination in January, preparatory to a better examination later in the year.
+The board made this disclosure in a statement signed by its Head of Media, Mr Fabian Benjamin and made available to the News Agency of Nigeria (NAN) on Sunday in…

-The post JAMB to conduct mock exams in January appeared first on Premium Times Nigeria.
+The post JAMB To Conduct Mock Exams In January appeared first on The Herald Nigeria Newspaper.

 Do you have something awesome to share with the world?
 Click here to share